-In 2020, Panasonic Homes was to deliver prefabricated prototype houses to New Zealand for a government led project aimed at building warm, dry and affordable homes.
+In 2020, Panasonic Homes was to deliver prefabricated prototype houses to New Zealand for a government-led project to build warm, dry, and affordable homes.
 To carry out the delivery, Panasonic Homes partnered with New Zealand’s largest privately owned residential building company, Mike Greer Commercial, MGC.
 The plan was to construct a prototype standalone house using prefabricated building materials based on Panasonic Homes’ large panel construction method.

 To speed up the building process, part of the work such as incorporating windows and other elements into the walls was done at Panasonic Homes' factory in Japan.
-The pre-fabricated building materials were then shipped from Japan and reached New Zealand a month later.
-During this time however, the conditions for the project changed completely.
-Travel restrictions were imposed because of the pandemic and the engineers from Panasonic Homes that were supposed to oversee the construction onsite were unable to enter New Zealand.
+The prefabricated building materials were shipped from Japan and reached New Zealand a month later.
+During this time, however, the conditions for the project changed completely.
+Travel restrictions were imposed because of the pandemic, and the engineers from Panasonic Homes that were supposed to oversee on-site construction could not enter New Zealand.

 Remote video guidance kept the project going

-Panasonic Homes quickly revised their plans and decided to provide construction guidance remotely, instead of onsite.
-Using XMReality Remote Guidance, the construction staff at MGC were guided on how to put together the watertight envelope of the building.
-In just three days the MGC staff assembled pillars, beams and roof.
+Panasonic Homes quickly revised their plans and decided to provide construction guidance remotely instead of onsite.
+Using XMReality, the construction staff at MGC were guided on how to put together the watertight envelope of the building.
+The MGC staff assembled pillars, beams, and roofs in just three days.
 Remote Guidance was used for all three stages of the building process:

 - Preparation: to go over what was to be done and how with onsite staff

 - Construction: monitoring the construction process so that it was carried out correctly and there was availability for questions and discussion